pelensky/pelensky/README.md

 Please don't call me on the phone - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I had an accent).

-I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan one; even as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"
+I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan it in advance; even if that planning is as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"

 I always turn my video on when we have a call, and would appreciate if you do the same.
+Please don't feel like you have to turn on your video if you are not comfortable doing so.

 ## Meetings
 If the outcome of a meeting can be communicated or decided in an email or Slack conversation I would prefer we didn't have the meeting.

-I am quite protective of my time, so I am not required to attend a meeting you've invited me to, please let me know.
+I am quite protective of my time, so if I am not required to attend a meeting you've invited me to, please let me know.

 Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me and my work.
 That said if I am leaving a meeting and you would prefer for me to stay, please let me know, and I will be happy to stay.